 Over a third of shoppers plan to increase their spending over Christmas, despite Brexit anxieties.
 New research from shopper marketing agency Savvy has found that UK consumers are less affected by looming inflation than many predicted, with over a quarter expecting to shop online on Christmas day.

 Change to consumer confidence appears to have remained minimal since the referendum, and Christmas sales are expected to continue a trend of growth in light of new Office for National Statistics figures revealing a 0.5 per cent growth in retail sales in November.

-Nearly three out of every four shoppers will favour one of the Big 4 when doing their Christmas shop this year, with just 13 per cent favouring discounters Aldi and Lidl.
+Nearly three out of every four shoppers will favor one of the Big 4 when doing their Christmas shop this year, with just 13 percent favoring discounters Aldi and Lidl.